Table Of Contents

 Withdrawal from Prozac leads to relapse and rebound behaviors in humans and dogs if it's done too quickly.
 Called "withdrawal," a previously aggressive dog treated successfully with Prozac may become even more aggressive if the drug is withdrawn too fast.
 Work with your veterinarian to taper or wean the dog off Prozac gradually.

-Many of the reasons Prozac is used in dogs can be corrected by training and owner behavior modification.
+Training: Many of the reasons Prozac is used in dogs can be corrected by training and owner behavior modification.
 For example, many owners can mistakenly encourage anxious behavior by telling their pet “good boy” or “it’s okay” when they’re showing anxiety or a phobia about going to the vet or loud noises.

 This encouraging behavior may even cause the dog to feel anxious or afraid when they hear that phrase.
 Talk to a veterinarian about how you can behave around, treat, and train your dog to be less anxious.

 Exercise: Both humans and dogs can feel anxiety, worry, and stress when they do not get enough exercise.
 This author cares for an Australian Shepherd that is an absolute terror indoors, showing signs of aggression and phobia – unless he’s been able to run a few miles that day, in which case he lies down and snuggles with everyone.
 Some humans choose to life weights intensely primarily to help them sleep, one of the immediate effects of intense exercise.
 If your dog is an active breed, getting them enough exercise can be tough.
 Herding dogs and dogs bred for running may need to run for half an hour or more to meet their exercise needs, and without this, they will continue to display undesirable behavior.